thradams/cake/ownership.md

 existing code can be nullable; they simply are not reviewed yet.

 The directive `#pragma nullable enable/disable` can be used during the process of upgrading code.

-`nullable enable` means that the new rules apply, while `nullable disable` indicates that all pointers are nullable.
+`#pragma nullable enable` means that the new rules apply, while `#pragma nullable disable` indicates that all pointers are nullable.
 Similar approach has been used in C# [1].

 It is important to note that, although the semantics change, this only affects static analysis;